BobTheTerrible/ebs-autoscale/README.md

 ## AWS IAM Role Permissions

-The ec2 instance will require the following permissions to allow ebs-autoscale to function correctly.
+The ec2 instance will require the following permissions to allow ebs-autoscale to function correctly:

 `allowInstanceOperations` is required to read the tags from the local instance.
 It is recommended to limit which instance tags can be read by identifying the instance(s).
 See the `Condition` block for an example.
 Limits the ability to attach volumes with a specific tag. ebs-autoscale will copy tags from the instance to the volumes on creation.

-`enableCloudwatchLoggingPutEvents` allows the tools to push cloudwatch logs to a log group.
+`enableCloudwatchLoggingPutEvents` allows the utility to push cloudwatch logs to a log group.
 Replace `<log group arn>` with your log group.

-`enableCreationOfCloudwatchStreams` allows the tool to create cloudwatch log streams.
+`enableCreationOfCloudwatchStreams` allows the utility to create cloudwatch log streams.
 Replace `<log group arn>` with your log group.

 `allowVolumeOperations` is required to create volumes.